85th Motor Rifle Division

-The 85th Leningrad-Pavlovsk Red Banner Motor Rifle Division was an infantry division of the Soviet Red Army converted to a motorised formation in 1957.
-It was part of the Russian Ground Forces until it was reorganised as the 32nd Separate Motor Rifle Brigade in 2009.
+The 85th Leningrad-Pavlovsk Red Banner Motor Rifle Division was a rifle division of the Soviet Red Army converted to a motorised formation in 1957.
+It was originally formed in 1941 as the 85th Rifle Division from the 2nd Guards People's Militia Division of the Leningrad People's Militia.
+The 85th Division was part of the Russian Ground Forces until it was reorganised as the 32nd Separate Motor Rifle Brigade in 2009.
 In 2016, the 32nd Separate Motor Rifle Brigade was reorganised as the 228th Motor Rifle Regiment of the 90th Guards Tank Division.

-The 85th was formed in 1941 as the 85th Rifle Division from the 2nd Guards People's Militia Division of the Leningrad People's Militia.

 World War II

 1st formation

-The division was originally formed in 1931 in the Ural MD, seemingly at Chelyabinsk.
-It seems to have been sent to Belorussian Special Military District, soon to be the Western Special Military District, 1940.
+The division was first formed in 1931 in Chelyabinsk.
+It was sent to Belorussian Special Military District in 1940.
 Assigned to 4th Rifle Corps, 3rd Army, Soviet Western Front on outbreak of war, under the command of Major General Aleksandr Bondovsky.

-85th Rifle Division 2nd formation
+2nd formation

-After the division's first formation was destroyed, the division was reformed.
-In late 1941 it was reformed during the Leningrad Strategic Defensive from the 2nd Guard People's Militia Division.
+After the division's first formation was destroyed, it was reformed in September 1941 during the Leningrad Strategic Defensive.